fbpx

 An out-dated tax

-The original tax for stamp duty comes from an old system of government.
-Land transfers were less common and property wasn’t logged to the level of detail that it is today.
-Plus, the actual process to officiate a sale and stamp (yes, a real stamp) the documents took more government time.
-Stamp duty was therefore an imperfect way to make sure the government was getting taxes from property owners, but things have changed a lot since then.
-Not only is the process much easier for governments, but there are now accurate and up-to-date records of every piece of land in Queensland.
-The way we buy and sell property has changed, and so the question is – shouldn’t the taxes that come with it change too?
+The origins of for stamp duty stem from an old system of government.
+Back then, land transfers were less common and property transactions weren’t logged to the level of detail that they are today.
+Additionally, the process to officiate a sale and “stamp” (with a real stamp) the sale documents took more government time.
+Stamp duty was therefore a way to make sure the government was getting taxes from property owners, but land transactions have changed a lot since then.
+Now, the process is much easier for governments as there are accurate and up-to-date records of every parcel of land.
+The way we buy and sell property has changed too, so the question is – shouldn’t the taxes that come with it change too?

 The cost of stamp duty